ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 }
 ```

-Also you can customize filters by describing what fields are filterable and what operators are allowed.
+Also, it is possible to customize filters by describing what fields are filterable and what operators are allowed.

 ```csharp
 public class QueryType